iconclass/server/src/help/search.md

           {{% aimg portraitgroup %}}

-The results that the algorithm considers _most relevant_, offer two alternative options: portraits of historical persons which we _cannot_ identify by name and portraits of those we _can_.
+The results that the algorithm considers _most relevant_, offer two alternative options: portraits of historical persons who remain _anonymous_ because we cannot identify them by name, and portraits of those we _can_ identify.
 If we know a name, as in our example, we can enter it between __the brackets (...)__ and make it part of the code.
 Moreover, the concepts allow us to distinguish between men and women.
 The male variant is not made explicit but that a single - __B__ - in the notation signifies that the sitter is a man is implied by the fact that the double letter - __BB__ - signifies that the sitter is a woman.
 This then would be a suitable notation for the father in this family group as the broader terms in the path demonstrate:

           {{% aimg 61b2withname13 %}}

 Complying with the examples originally given in the printed volumes of Iconclass, the name would be entered thus: __61B2(JONET, Théodore Joseph)13__.
-This model does not necessarily fit historical names for every period, so some variety between projects and databases can be observed.
+This default model does not necessarily fit historical names for every period or region, so some variety between projects and databases can be observed.
-Obviously, if you would index this portrait with this one concept, it would not be retrieved by a query for _female sitters_ or for _Juliette Jonet_, for example.
-To accomplish the latter you would have to add __61BB2(JONET, Juliette)13__.
+Obviously, if you would index this portrait with just this one concept, your end users would not be able to retrieve it with a query for _female sitters_ or for the two daughters by their proper names.
+Should you want to make that possible, you would have to add __61BB2(JONET, Juliette)13__ and __61BB2(JONET, Emilie)13__.
 The __-13__ part of the notation (following the brackets) is the __structural digit__, a feature of the Iconclass system with which you can identify recurring, or "structural", patterns of iconography.
-When used it should allow a search algorithm capable of retrieving this pattern - __61B2(...)13__ - to filter a database for all portraits of groups.
+Using it should make it possible for a search algorithm to  retrieve this pattern - __61B2(...)13__ - and filter a database for all portraits of groups.

-Flexibility, which means playing around with various keywords, would lead to this very precise result:
+In this particular case it turns out that being quite explicit about the composition of the group - playing around with keywords, asking for __father daughter family group__ - would yield this very precise result:

           {{% aimg fatherfamily %}}

+It is important to realize that _retrieving a concept_ from the Iconclass system with the help of such a combination of keywords, implies that the same search could _retrieve any metadata record_ from a database that contains this notation, and - by implication - all relevant images linked to those records.
+Moreover, due to the hierarchical organization of the notation, it will insert the image in the broader context of __family groups__:

+          {{% aimg familygroup %}}

-Classifying the portrait with the concept __42B7412 · father and daughter(s) (family group)__ would mean that one of its close thematic "neighbours" would be Dorothea Lange's famous photograph of the _Migrant mother_ Florence Owens Thompson with three of her children.
+Classifying the portrait with the concept __42B7412 · father and daughter(s) (family group)__ would thus mean that one of its close thematic "neighbours" would be Dorothea Lange's famous photograph of the _Migrant mother_ [Florence Owens Thompson](https://en.wikipedia.org/wiki/Florence_Owens_Thompson) with three of her children.
 The latter would be classified as __42B742 · mother and child(ren), woman and child(ren) (family group)__, and they would then share the same _broader term_ for a family group consisting of parents and children:

           {{% aimg family %}}

+The social and economical distance between the two families could be expressed using the concepts __46A131 bourgeoisie, middle class, citizens, burghers__ and __46A15 the poor__, which would contextualize the images in yet another way.
+Instead of zooming out we could also zoom in - literally - on the images.
+It is documented that in the case of Thompson the photographer instructed the two children to turn their faces away from the camera so the mother's face would draw all the attention.
+Zooming in on the portrait by Navez, we notice the engagement ring on the hand of Juliette which suggest they sat for Navez before her marriage with Joseph-Émile Lequime on July 5th 1832. __Marriage__ as a secondary context for this painting would be made retrievable by the Iconclass concept __42D1712 wedding ring__...

+          {{% aimg ring %}}

+Hopefully it is clear that whatever type of information you want to convey and whatever aspect you want to focus on, depend on decisions that _precede_ the selection of classification concepts to be assigned to the images.
+The _consequences_ of your selection for their _retrieval_, however, that should become clearer as you search and browse the system.

 ### Landscapes and city views